Health and Safety Excellence program: Topic requirements

 Responsibilities of senior management

-Your business will establish health and safety responsibilities for senior management.
 Senior management must show leadership and commitment to the health and safety of everyone in your business.
-At least one senior manager must be assigned overall responsibility for health and safety, including the creation, implementation and maintenance of the health and safety program.
-All employees need to be made aware of this person and how to contact them.
+At least one senior manager must oversee the health and safety program.
+All employees need to know who this person is and how to contact them.

 Senior management will:

-- plan for creation and implementation of the health and safety program
+• plan and implement the health and safety program

-- ensure everyone who works in their workplace has the time, training and support to participate in the health and safety program
+• ensure that all employees have the time, training and support to participate in the health and safety program

-Senior management will establish, implement, monitor and maintain a health and safety policy that's right for the size, industry and location of your business.
-The health and safety policy will include their commitment to:
+Senior management will establish, implement, monitor and maintain a written health and safety policy that's right for the size, industry and location of your business.
+The health and safety policy must include their commitment to:

-- provide a framework for setting and reviewing occupational health and safety objectives
+• provide a framework for setting and reviewing health and safety objectives

-- be signed by the employer and the highest member of management at the workplace
+• be signed and dated by the employer and the highest member of management at the workplace

 Health and safety responsibilities